 Tips for Preparing Your Child for Surgery

-To help parents prepare their children for Congenital Heart Surgery we have prepared the following PDF documents that parents can download and use:
+To help parents prepare their children for Congenital Heart Surgery we have prepared the following documents that parents can download and use:

 - Toddler Preparation